epics-containers/epics-containers.github.io/docs/user/tutorials/devcontainer.rst

 Introduction
 ------------

 The devcontainer provides the environment in which you will do all your development.
+This is a basic tutorial that introduces the concept in preaparation for the epics devcontainer tutorial.

+.. seealso:: `epics_devcontainer`

 Configure Visual Studio Code